Population statistics describe the size, make-up of and change in the UK population.

 Census estimates have the disadvantage of becoming outdated as the decade passes but can provide many statistics not currently available from other sources.

-ONS has established the Beyond 2011 programme to investigate and develop alternatives to the traditional census.
+We have established the Beyond 2011 programme to investigate and develop alternatives to the traditional census.

 Population projections provide a picture of the population as it may develop in future years.